 Truth and Reconciliation: A Guide for Canadian Quakers—Developed at the close of the TRC in 2015, this guide offers many resources that continue to be relevant today.

-We are also active members of the Coalition for the Human Rights of Indigenous Peoples, which has many other relevant resources to help you learn about Indigenous peoples’ human rights and reconciliation.
+We are active members of the Coalition for the Human Rights of Indigenous Peoples, which has many other relevant resources to help you learn about Indigenous peoples’ human rights and reconciliation.